gymorsiback/GF-TopoRL/README.md

 ---

-## Dataset: Edge-Cloud MoE Bench
+## Dataset: Edge-Cloud Bench

-We introduce a high-fidelity benchmark dataset for edge-cloud MoE inference scheduling.
+We introduce a high-fidelity benchmark dataset for edge-cloud inference scheduling.

 ### Why this dataset is valuable?
 Unlike synthetic traces used in prior works, this dataset captures the complexity of real-world edge computing:
 1.  **Heterogeneity**: Diverse server compute capabilities and cost models.
 2.  **Geo-Distribution**: Latency based on physical distance (Haversine formula).
 3.  **Adversarial "Traps"**: Specific network links exhibit stochastic high latency/packet loss, simulating real-world network jitter.
 This is critical for testing robustness.
-4.  **MoE Workflows**: Tasks require sequential processing by specific expert models distributed across the topology.
+4.  **Workflows**: Tasks require sequential processing by specific expert models distributed across the topology.

 ### Availability
 We provide the **`Server1_Trap` (500 servers)** scale as a sample for reproducibility.